remy13127/rat_optimization/README.md

 # rat_optimization

+01/06 - Introducing penalty and reward functions into the computation of the optimal trajectory for a linear and quadratic cost (Power_law_models.ipynb).
+Results are presented differently.

 22/05 - Finally, Keller's model implemented using CasADi in another notebook "Keller_model.ipynb".

 22/05 - CasADi added plus a first notebook using this tool "Power_law_model.ipynb".
 The optimal trajectory for the rat is computed assuming a linear and quadratic model for the energetic cost.